I can’t tell you how many times a client has asked me why a competitor is “outranking” them for a keyword.

 - Understanding how long you’ll need to invest in solid SEO to overtake competitors (THIS IS KEY)

 It’s difficult to read spreadsheets – if you’re working with a client or internal leadership team, this information is better suited in a slide deck with visualizations to aid in your findings.
+If you need one, check out our SEO proposal sample.
+It’s proven to be effective, and you can even grab a free copy there.

 Detailed analysis should be pushed into the execution phase of your campaign.
 Our team does so by keeping a simple matrix in Google Sheets that has all of our findings, ready to be added to a client’s project plan.